Slater family (EastEnders): Cast exits, Kat's return and baby swap

 In February 2010, it was announced that Wallace and Richie would return to EastEnders later that year.
 The actors were the first cast members to be signed by Kirkwood following his appointment.
-It was confirmed that Kat and Alfie would become the landlord and landlady of The Queen Victoria pub, a pivotal location in the series, when it reopens following a fire.
+It was confirmed that Kat and Alfie would become the landlord and landlady of The Queen Victoria public house, a pivotal location in the series, when it reopens following a fire.
 Kat and Alfie return in September 2010, where she is revealed to be pregnant.
 Following their return, Richie teased that the characters would feature in a 1-2 year-long storyline which he described as "the biggest soap story in probably the history of soaps".
 In late December 2010, Kat gives birth to a son, Tommy Moon (Shane and Ralfie White).
-The birth forms a new story for the family when Ronnie Mitchell (Samantha Womack) swaps her dead baby with Tommy.
+The birth forms a new story for the family when Ronnie Branning (Samantha Womack) swaps her dead baby with Tommy.
 Kirkwood billed the storyline as "convincing and powerful" and "built on the rich history" of Kat and Ronnie.
 The Foundation for the Study of Infant Deaths praised the storyline for accurately portraying how sudden infant death syndrome (SIDS) can affect families.
 The plot leads to Charlie's exit in January 2011.
 That same month, it was confirmed that the storyline would end early due to heavy criticism.
 The storyline concluded in April when Kat and Alfie are reunited with Tommy.
 Wallace thought that it would tough for the couple, particularly Kat, following their reunion with Tommy.
 Following the conclusion, Martin reprised his role for two episodes.
 Charlie returns and fixes his relationship with Kat, as well as helping her bond with Tommy.